elmtree-askmo/cloudcannon-app/content/learn/nursing/explain-the-process-of-waste-and-water-removal-in-the-kidneys.md

 url: /learn/nursing/questions/explain-the-process-of-waste-and-water-removal-in-the-kidneys
 score: -1.0
 related_article1:
-    id: 169719
+    id: 169710
-    title: What is the significance of vitamins and minerals as micronutrients?
+    title: >-
+        How do dendrites and axons function in nerve cells?
     subject: Nursing
-    url: /learn/nursing/questions/what-is-the-significance-of-vitamins-and-minerals-as-micronutrients
+    url: /learn/nursing/questions/how-do-dendrites-and-axons-function-in-nerve-cells
 related_article2:
-    id: 169726
+    id: 169704
-    title: What are the health implications of being classified as overweight or obese?
+    title: >-
+        What is the structure of a multiple choice question in an exam format?
     subject: Nursing
-    url: /learn/nursing/questions/what-are-the-health-implications-of-being-classified-as-overweight-or-obese
+    url: /learn/nursing/questions/what-is-the-structure-of-a-multiple-choice-question-in-an-exam-format
 related_article3:
-    id: 169704
+    id: 169721
-    title: What is the structure of a multiple choice question in an exam format?
+    title: >-
+        How does REM sleep affect dreaming and sleep cycles?
     subject: Nursing
-    url: /learn/nursing/questions/what-is-the-structure-of-a-multiple-choice-question-in-an-exam-format
+    url: /learn/nursing/questions/how-does-rem-sleep-affect-dreaming-and-sleep-cycles
 related_article4:
-    id: 169708
+    id: 169725
-    title: Describe the flow of blood through the right atrium and ventricle of the heart.
+    title: >-
+        What is the normal BMI range for adults?
     subject: Nursing
-    url: /learn/nursing/questions/describe-the-flow-of-blood-through-the-right-atrium-and-ventricle-of-the-heart
+    url: /learn/nursing/questions/what-is-the-normal-bmi-range-for-adults
 related_article5:
-    id: 169727
+    id: 169722
-    title: What is the composition of blood in terms of red and white blood cells?
+    title: >-
+        What are the health impacts of sleep deprivation?
     subject: Nursing
-    url: /learn/nursing/questions/what-is-the-composition-of-blood-in-terms-of-red-and-white-blood-cells
+    url: /learn/nursing/questions/what-are-the-health-impacts-of-sleep-deprivation
 ---

 &nbsp;